 Now let’s get this to look more like what we had with the preset.
 Right now the edges of the pour are pretty jagged.
 Expand the Dynamics rollout and adjust the Steps per frame to 12.
 This provides for a more natural look but will make the sim run slower.
 The higher the Steps per frame, the longer the calculations, so try to find the lowest setting for the effect you need.
 And after letting the simulation run a bit, moving up to 12 Steps per frame addresses this ragged edge effect and helps smooth the shape of the pour.

 As you can see, the liquid is flowing right through the floor and disappearing.
 This means our Simulator is open and needs to be closed.
-Open the Grid rollout, you can see the Boundary conditions are indeed all set to Open.
+Open the Grid rollout, you can see the Container Walls are indeed all set to Open.
 Set the X, Y, and Z values to Jammed both.

 Start the simulation again.
 As the simulation runs, the liquid will now collide with the bottom and the side walls of the Simulation.

 It is, however, running slowly, so we can adjust the resolution to address that by increasing the Cell Size.